oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/create-database-custom-image/create-database-custom-image.md

 ## Introduction

-This lab walks you through the steps to create a Custom Database Software Image using the OCI Console.
+This lab walks you through creating a Custom Database Software Image using the OCI Console.

   * **Database software images** are resources containing Oracle Database software used to provision and patch Oracle Databases and Oracle Database Homes.
-  * **Database software images** are either **Oracle-published software releases** or **custom software images that you create**.
+  * **Database software images** are either **Oracle-published software releases** or **custom software images you create**.
-  * **Custom Database Software Images** are images that include specified patches and updates that meet your organization's standards.
+  * **Custom Database Software Images** include specified patches and updates that meet your organization's standards.

 Estimated Lab Time: 10 minutes